ilumary/fulu/README.md

 Fulu Requires a working Rust compiler.
 I use version 1.57 of [Rustc](https://nodejs.org/).

-Clone the repository and type following command inside the folder:
+Clone the repository and type the following command inside the folder:
 ```sh
 cargo run
 ```